MingyuhuiLiu/MingyuhuiLiu.github.io/pages/software.md

 <br/>

 #### <a name="NLTK"></a>Natural Language Processing
-Text Data processing with NLTK package in Python.
+ * Text Data processing with NLTK package in Python.

 <br/>&nbsp; &nbsp; &nbsp;Download: [NLTK example](http://groups.google.com/group/Rqtl-disc)

+ * Latent Sentiment Analysis (LSA) and Latent Dirichlet Allocation (LDA)

+<br/>&nbsp; &nbsp; &nbsp;NYSK dataset: NY vs Strauss-Kahn in sexual assult.
+The dataset collected articles in this topic over a 10-days period.
+This exmample showed how to use LDA to analyze the topic change (hot or cold topic) over time.
+<br/>&nbsp; &nbsp; &nbsp;Download Python: [LDA Over-time Analysis](LDA_with_nysk_dataset.py)
+<br/>&nbsp; &nbsp; &nbsp; (Download the NYSK dataset from UCI, and convert the XML into JSON to proceed this code)
 ---

 ### <a name="SQL"></a>SQL